rtsaad/CarND-Path-Planning-Project/README.md

 2. Buffer:

 The buffer cost function computes how long it has to the vehicle in front.
 It is computed by dividing the distance from the vehicle in front by the current speed of the ego car.
 Note that the cost is smaller if the vehicle in question is behind.
-It helps the ego car to choose a lane with no traffic in the front.
+It helps the ego car to choose a lane with no traffic in the front (see file 'cost_function.cpp' lines 80-101). .

 ```cpp
 double time_steps = abs(vehicle->collider.closest_approach)/(abs(vehicle->speed)*MPH_TO_MS);